-Our drug candidates for which we intend to seek approval as biological or drug products may face competition sooner than expected.
+\Our drug candidates for which we intend to seek approval as biological or drug products may face competition sooner than expected.

-With the enactment of the Biologics Price Competition and Innovation Act of 2009, or BPCIA, as part of the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act of 2010, or, collectively the Affordable Care Act, an abbreviated pathway for the approval of biosimilar and interchangeable biological products was created in the United States.
+With the enactment of the Biologics Price Competition and Innovation Act of 2009, or BPCIA, as part of the ACA, as amended by the Health Care and Education Reconciliation Act of 2010, or, collectively the ACA, an abbreviated pathway for the approval of biosimilar and interchangeable biological products was created in the United States.
 The abbreviated regulatory pathway establishes legal authority for the FDA to review and approve biosimilars, including the possible designation of a biosimilar as "interchangeable," based on their similarity to existing reference product.
 Under the BPCIA, an application for a biosimilar product cannot be approved by the FDA until 12 years after the reference product was approved under a BLA.
 The BPCIA is complex and is only beginning to be interpreted and implemented by the FDA.
-As a result, its ultimate impact, implementation and meaning are subject to uncertainty.
-While it is uncertain when any such processes may be fully adopted by the FDA, any such processes could have a material adverse effect on the future commercial prospects for our biological products, including BGB-A317, if approved.
+As a result, its ultimate impact, implementation and meaning are subject to uncertainty, and it could have a material adverse effect on the future commercial prospects for our biological products, including BGB-A317, if approved.